ancientjpeg/ancientjpeg/README.md

 my own website and some small minecraft servers for friends on local machines.
  - Ultimately, I aim to develop audio plugins so  I can further customize and improve my musical workflow, although I'm also keen on other projects like user-friendly clientside tools for social media.
 - If you're curious, you can check out my soundcloud at https://soundcloud.com/jxstkidding !!!
+I'm also easiest to reach through twitter.